FedAgg: Adaptive Federated Learning with Aggregated Gradients: Introduction

+Nevertheless, in FL systems, the potential of adaptive learning rate-based algorithms in FL remains largely underexplored.
+Current literature often undervalues the pivotal role of the learning rate, a hyperparameter that requires meticulous tuning to accelerate the convergence speed and FL model performance.
+In Fig.~\ref{client_dev}, we observe that employing adaptive learning rates on the first-order optimization algorithms is instrumental in enhancing the efficiency of FL models, especially for the large-scale FL optimization tasks, as highlighted in \cite{zhou2018adashift}.
+Fig.~\ref{beta} shows a quantitative analysis of model accuracy and training loss curves on the CIFAR-100 dataset with IID data distribution and 20\% client participation ratio.
+The results underscore the profound influence of adaptive learning rate mechanisms, which not only significantly improve model performance but also demonstrate its efficacy in accelerating the convergence rate and enhancing training stability.

+In this paper, to achieve better FL model performance, we propose an adaptive learning rate scheme by considering the aggregated gradients of all clients in the local model updating process and the deviations between the local and average parameters.
+Our innovation points and main contributions are summarized as follows: \begin{itemize} \item \emph{Adaptive learning rate design for fast model convergence:} To the best of our knowledge, this paper is the first to investigate the closed-form design of an adaptive learning rate for each client at each local epoch by introducing an aggregated gradient term into the SGD-based local updating rules.
+Furthermore, to mitigate the adverse effects of client drifting due to heterogeneity, we incorporate each client’s local parameter deviations into its long-term objective optimization function for adaptive learning rate design, thereby enhancing the performance of the FL model and accelerating the convergence rate.

-\item \emph{Mean-field terms for decentralized learning rate design:} As there is no communication during local training epochs, we introduce two mean-field terms to estimate the average local parameters and gradients respectively, based on which each client receives a decentralized learning rate.
-Moreover, an algorithm is proposed to find the appropriate mean-field estimators.
+\item \emph{Decentralized adaptive learning rate design via mean-field terms:} To address the challenge of inter-client information exchange during local training epochs, we introduce two mean-field estimators to approximate the average local parameters and gradients of all clients over time, based on which, a decentralized adaptive learning rate is designed for each client.
+Through theoretical analysis, we demonstrate the existence and convergence of the mean-field terms and propose an iterative algorithm for their determination.

-\item \emph{Algorithms for finalizing the optimal learning rate:} Through rigorous analysis, we prove that there exists a fixed point for mean-field terms, and an algorithm is introduced to iteratively calculate the fixed point, which finalizes the optimal adaptive learning rate.
-The experiment results show that our FL algorithm achieves a faster convergent rate and higher accuracy compared with state-of-the-art FL algorithms. \end{itemize}
+\item \emph{Convergence analysis and performance evaluation:} We conduct a rigorous theoretical analysis for the model convergence upper bound of our proposed FedAgg with the aggregated gradients scheme.
+Extensive experiments conducted on various real-world datasets (MNIST, EMNIST-L, CIFAR-10, and CIFAR-100) under both IID and Non-IID settings demonstrate the superiority of our proposed FedAgg algorithm over state-of-the-art FL benchmarks, by achieving a faster convergence rate and improving model accuracy. \end{itemize}